Bloody Sunday (1972): Report

 The report of the inquiry was published on 15 June 2010.
-It concluded, "The firing by soldiers of 1 PARA on Bloody Sunday caused the deaths of 13 people and injury to a similar number, none of whom was posing a threat of causing death or serious injury."
+It concluded: "The firing by soldiers of 1 PARA on Bloody Sunday caused the deaths of 13 people and injury to a similar number, none of whom was posing a threat of causing death or serious injury."
 It stated that British paratroopers "lost control", shooting fleeing civilians and those who tried to help the wounded.
 The civilians had not been warned by soldiers that they intended to shoot.

-Contrary to the soldiers' claims, the report concluded that the victims were unarmed, and no nail bombs or petrol bombs were thrown.
+Contrary to the soldiers' claims, the report concluded that the victims were unarmed and that no nail bombs or petrol bombs were thrown.
 "None of them fired in response to attacks or threatened attacks by nail or petrol bombers."
-It stated that while some soldiers probably fired out of fear and recklessness, others did not, and fired at civilians they knew were unarmed.
+It stated that while some soldiers probably fired out of fear and recklessness, others did not, but fired at civilians they knew were unarmed.
 The report stated that soldiers lied to hide their acts.
-Soldier H, who fired the most bullets, claimed to have fired 19 separate shots at a gunman behind a frosted glass window, but missed each time, and suggested all the bullets had gone through the same hole.

-The inquiry concluded that an Official IRA sniper, positioned in a block of flats, fired one round at British soldiers, who were at the Presbyterian church on the other side of William Street.
+The inquiry concluded that an Official IRA sniper, positioned in a block of flats, fired one round at British soldiers who were at the Presbyterian church on the other side of William Street.
 The bullet missed the soldiers and hit a drainpipe.
 The inquiry concluded that it was fired shortly after the British soldiers had shot Damien Donaghy and John Johnston in this area.
 It rejected the sniper's account that he fired in reprisal, concluding that he and another Official IRA member had already been in position and probably fired simply because the opportunity presented itself.
-The inquiry also concluded an Official IRA member fired a handgun at a British APC from behind a gable wall near Rossville Flats, but there is no evidence the soldiers noticed this.
+The inquiry also concluded that an Official IRA member fired a handgun at a British APC from behind a gable wall near Rossville Flats, but there is no evidence the soldiers noticed this.
 The IRA member said he fired three rounds in anger after seeing civilians shot.
 He was seen by Father Edward Daly and others, who shouted at him to stop.